Blendify/blender-manual/trunk/blender_docs/manual/compositing/properties.rst

    Performance settings.

-This panel help you to tweak the performance of the compositor.
+This panel help you to tweak the performance of the Compositor.

 Render
    Sets the quality when doing the final render.